Nikos-Moutafis/HR-Management-System/README.md

-## The final project for Coding Factory by AUEB
+## The final project for Coding Factory by Athens University of Economics and Business, Coding Factory 3
 - ### This projects allows users to register themselves and manage employees, employers,projects and all relationships between them in a clear way

 - In this application you can create employees, employers and projects.
 You can also update or delete them. **Now the most interesting feature in this app is that  you can manage the relationships between all of them.** You can